 - ½ teaspoon of paprika

 - Slice each egg in half and carefully remove the yolk.
-Set the yolks aside in a medium sized bowl.
-Set the whites aside to by dyed.
+Set the yolks aside in a medium sized bowl to by dyed.

 - For the All Natural Dyes

-- Drain one can of sliced beets, collecting the juice.
+- PINK: Drain one can of sliced beets, collecting the juice.
 The beets can be saved for later, but here we want to reserve that beautiful pink juice for our dye.
+You can add water as desired to get the color you are looking for.
+More water will result in a lighter pink.

-- Take 1 cup of frozen blueberries and let thaw (can use the microwave if needed).
+- PURPLE: Take 1 cup of frozen blueberries and let thaw (can use the microwave if needed).
 Use a fork to mash the berries as they thaw to collect the juice.
-You can save the blueberry pulp for baking or smoothies!
+Save the blueberry pulp for baking or smoothies!

-- Mix 1 tablespoon of turmeric powder in 6 ounces of warm water.
+- YELLOW: Mix 1 tablespoon of turmeric powder in 1 cup of warm water.

 - While the egg whites are sitting in the dye, you can begin to prepare your filling.